milos-aleksic/Docs/docs/ZOOitemPro/configuration.md

-# Module Configuration
+# Configuration

+## Step 1.
+Create a module instance

-Go to the **Joomla Module Manager** (Joomla Administration / Extensions / Module Manager) and create a new *ZOOitem Pro* module.
-Populate the basic Moudule settings (Title, Position, Status, Assignement).
+Go to the **Joomla Module Manager** (Joomla Administration / Extensions / Module Manager) and create a new *ZOOitem Pro* module instance and populate the basic Moudule settings (Title, Position, Status, Assignement).

-[Some screenshot, better info]
+## Step 2.
+Set up the Layout

-In the right under *Basic Options* Tab are the module specific configurations, there you can choose the Main Layout which will load it's Layout specific params.
+In the Module *Basic Options* section choose the Layout you would like to display and set up it's params.
+For more information please review the [Layouts](ZOOitemPro/layouts.md) doc.

+## Done!

+The Module will display the prefiltered Items with the chosen layout style.